fikovnik/ShiftIt/README.md

 Overview
 --------

 ShiftIt is an application for OSX that allows you to quickly manipulate window position and size using keyboard shortcuts.
+For discussing any sort of stuff about this app, please post to our [google group][9]

 This is a fork from the original [ShiftIt][2] by [Aravindkumar Rajendiran][3] which is not longer under development.